Echlin: Kenure House I

 Posted on May 02 2017

 Earlier in the year, I had the great pleasure of meeting with Mark O'Callaghan and Sam McNally, Co-Founders of Echlin London as they introduced me to their impressive Architecture and Design studio, Echlin.
-I also had a tour of one of their latest interior design projects, Kenure House, a newly build residence that spans an impressive 3,800 sq ft just a short walk from the calming leafy surroundings of Holland Park.
+I also had a tour of one of their latest interior design projects, Kenure House, a newly built residence that spans an impressive 3,800 sq ft just a short walk from the calming leafy surroundings of Holland Park.
 What started out as three house plot of land with a classic Victorian house at the front and two smaller mews houses at the back, has been internally demolished to make way for an impressive and unique design that stands true to the Echlin ethos.

 Every project embraces British design from material to product, sourcing local talent and showcasing work commissioned from British manufacturers and craftspeople from across the country.
 As you walk around this space, even the finest of details, often forgotten by many designers have been carefully considered.
 Whether it is a seamless connection between two surfaces or the cleverly concealed storage and utility units, all aspects have been designed not only from an aesthetic point of view but a functional one with no compromise on either side.

 The ground floor contains the main living spaces.The living and dining room are situated at the front of the property where the original Victorian building was located and the kitchen, breakfast bar, washroom and garage are located at the back of the property within the two original mews buildings.
-Through the centre of the floor plate cuts a large light well with floor to ceiling glazing on each level, allowing natural light to flood into the entirety of this luxurious home.
+Through the centre of the floor, plate cuts a large light well with floor to ceiling glazing on each level, allowing natural light to flood into the entirety of this luxurious home.

 The design of the kitchen has been kept simple with an emphasis on the quality of material.
-Black wood with exposed grain has been used on all of the kitchen units, topped with a contrasting fine white marble surfaces.
-Many of the utilities and appliances have been confined to the island and full length wall units behind.
+Black wood with exposed grain has been used on all of the kitchen units, topped with contrasting fine white marble surfaces.
+Many of the utilities and appliances have been confined to the island and full-length wall units behind.
 Not only does this work on a practical level when using a kitchen, it helps define the lines of the design without obstructing the clean surfaces.
 The breakfast bar adds a warmer natural layer to the kitchen, using light coloured wood to wrap around one side of the island, creating a social element to the space.

 The living and dining space has been divided by a large floor to ceiling unit that contains a double sided fireplace, allowing guests on either side to appreciate the warmth of the flames.
 Natural woods, brass fixtures and soft coloured upholstery add comforting and homely touches, whilst large windows in the dining room look out into the light well and across to the kitchen the other side.